michaelrsweet/mmd/DOCUMENTATION.md

     int
     mmdIsBlock(mmd_t *node);

-The `mmdIsBlock` function returns `1` when the specified node is a Markdown block and `0` otherwise.
+The `mmdIsBlock` function returns `1` when the specified node is a markdown block and `0` otherwise.